virtualzone/compose-updater/README.md

 MQTT_PASSWORD | -mqttPassword | '' | MQTT Password

 ## Connecting an MQTT Broker
 You can connect Compose Updater to an MQTT Broker (such as Eclispe Mosquitto or HiveMQ).
 This way, the actions of each run (i.e. image pulls, composition restarts) are published to an MQTT topic.
-You can use these informations to send push notifications using a solution like [mqttwarn](https://github.com/jpmens/mqttwarn).
+You can use these informations to send push notifications using a solution like [mqttwarn](https://github.com/jpmens/mqttwarn) or [Home Assistant](https://www.home-assistant.io).

 To connect to an MQTT broker, specify the required connection parameters in the settings (see above).